9.3 Recovery of overpayments

 - new overpayment created is $1,000 or more

-- the recipient has multiple overpayments on file that were a result of separate changes and were collectively not a result of an administrative error or do not have valid exceptional circumstances for late reporting
+- the recipient has multiple overpayments on file that were a result of separate changes and were collectively not a result of an administrative error or do not have valid exceptional circumstances for late reporting.

-Administrators may use their discretion to not recover an overpayment at the prescribed rate of 10% as described above and may set a lower recovery rate when the following circumstances are present:
+Administrators may use their discretion to not recover an overpayment at the rate of 10% as described above and may set a lower recovery rate when the following circumstances are present:

 - individual was not informed of their reporting requirements